denisecase/smart-sales-docs/D41_Data_Warehousing.md

 # D4.1 Data Warehousing

 After preparing data for the ETL (Extract, Transform, Load) process, the next step in the BI (Business Intelligence) lifecycle involves creating a place to store this data in a structured repository.
-This module explores why these storage solutions are critical and how they are structured to support BI initiatives.

 ---